zgchen33/witdog_ros/README.md

     roslaunch champ_teleop teleop.launch
 ![dextrorotary](https://github.com/zgchen33/witdog_ros/raw/master/images/dextrorotary.gif)

+## 2.3 Some Functions of Witdog
+### 2.3.1 Dance
+This dance function is based on [Mini Pupper](https://github.com/mangdangroboticsclub/mini_pupper_ros).

+    roslaunch witdog_config bringup.launch
+Open a new terminal, and run the following command:
+    roslaunch witdog_functions dance.launch
+After running the above two commands, You can see the Witdog dancing.

+**TODO: A gif is needed here**
 # 3. Start Without a physical robot

 You can run the following demos without a physical robot.